white92d15b7/Null-Array-Setup/README.md

 ***

 ***Step 9***
+***YOU ONLY NEED TO RUN THESE 2 COMMANDS IF IT'S A NEW INSTALL.
+IF YOU ARE JUST UPDATING A PREVIOUS INSTALL, YOU ONLY NEED TO RUN THE COMMAND IN STEP 10.***

-* Paste the 2 codes below into the Putty terminal then press enter after each one (it will just go to a new line)
+* Paste the 2 codes below separately into the Putty terminal then press enter after each one (it will just go to a new line)

 `wget https://raw.githubusercontent.com/NLXionaire/nullex-nav-installer/master/nullex-nav-installer.sh`